NOTICE OF PRIVACY PRACTICES

 - Riz Eye Care will provide care consistent with the current standards of medical practice but makes no assurances or guarantees as to the results of treatment.

 - I have the right to review and receive copies of my medical records, including all information obtained during a telehealth interaction, subject to Riz Eye Cares standard policies regarding request and receipt of medical records and applicable law.

 - The laws of the state in which I am located will apply to my receipt of telehealth services.

 HIPAA (“Privacy Notice”)

 Riz Eye Care will protect the privacy of my health information and will not use or disclose it except as permitted by law.
 Patient First’s privacy policies are more fully described in the Privacy Notice, which is available for review and download here: www.rizeye.com.
 By signing this Consent, I acknowledge receipt of the Privacy Notice and consent to Patient First’s use and disclosure of my health information in accordance with its terms.
-I understand that all existing confidentiality protections that apply to in-person treatment apply to telehealth services and services rendered by out Physician Assistant.
+I understand that all existing confidentiality protections that apply to in-person treatment apply to telehealth services and services rendered by our Optometric Assistant.

 I acknowledge, understand and agree that: